JSW Steel posts Rs 582 cr loss for Jun quarter | Business

 Its total income during April-June 2020 also declined to Rs 11,914 crore, compared with Rs 19,953 crore in the year-ago period.
 The firm's total expenses also dropped to Rs 12,504 crore, against Rs 18,164 crore a year ago.

+The company was able to commence operations across all locations towards the end of April 2020, with necessary precautions.
+Since then, operations have gradually been ramped up; and for May and June, the firm's facilities operated at an average capacity utilisation of 80 per cent, it said.
+During the April-June 2020 quarter, the company produced 2.96 million tonnes (MT) of steel, down from 4.24 MT in the year-ago quarter.

+The sales were also down to 2.80 MT, against 3.75 MT a year ago.
+The company said that in India, economic activities are picking up across the board, reflecting improved business sentiment on the back of easing of lockdown restrictions.

-Part of the JSW Group, JSW Steel Ltd has presence in sectors such as steel, energy, infrastructure and cement..
+However, localised lockdowns driven by the resurgence of COVID-19 cases remain a key challenge to sustain the pace of recovery, it added.
+Part of JSW Group, JSW Steel Ltd has significant presence in sectors such as steel, energy, infrastructure, cement, and sports among others.